General Equipment at Michigan City Area Schools Michigan City Indiana

 Insulators

-Insulators who applied and removed pipe covering and block insulation — including products sold under trade names Aircell, Superex, and Unibestos — allegedly worked in conditions generating among the highest fiber concentrations of any trade.
+Insulators who applied and removed pipe covering and block insulation — including products sold under trade names pipe insulation, Superex, and high-temperature pipe insulation — allegedly worked in conditions generating among the highest fiber concentrations of any trade.
 Removing old pipe lagging by hand, without containment or respiratory protection, is documented in occupational hygiene literature as producing extreme fiber releases.
 This was not exceptional work.
 This was the job.

 HVAC Mechanics